ReinaKousaka/COMS6998_Docker-Kubernetes/README.md

 ### Overview

 This is the Assignment 3 for course COMS6998: Cloud Computing and Big Data at Columbia University.  <br>
-The task is to deploy a web application on Kubernetes using Docker containers.
+The task is to deploy a web application on Kubernetes using Docker containers. <br>
 Details can be found in this [PDF](/Assignment%203.pdf)

 ### Workflow